-The candidates receiving the greatest numbers of votes shall be elected.
+2. The candidates receiving the greatest numbers of votes shall be elected.

+C. Timing of Elections

+The NAESB office shall coordinate the election process for RGQ EC Members during the second week of November of each year.

-Term of Office
+Section 10.4 Term of Office

-Qualifications of RGQ EC Members: To be eligible to serve as a RGQ EC Member:

-The person should have broad understanding of the natural gas industry and be at least a functional manager of the organization represented;

-The person should have a working knowledge of the NAESB process;

-The person must be willing to commit the time and resources necessary to fulfill their obligations as a RGQ EC Member and to meet the minimum threshold of participation and attendance established in the NAESB Bylaws [Section 9.7 (f)]; and

-The person must disclose their interest, or their employer's interest, in the natural gas industry and the relationship with other entities with which the employer may be affiliated; and

-- Once elected to serve as RGQ EC Member, the individual may hold not more than one EC seat, representing only one Segment within the Retail Gas Quadrant.

-(d) Vacancies: Vacancies in the RGQ EC may occur upon 1) the resignation of the RGQ Membership of the entity of which the RGQ EC Member is a partner, director, officer, or agent; 2) the lapse of the RGQ Membership of the entity of which the RGQ EC Member is a partner, director, officer, agent or employee, through a delinquency in payment of NAESB dues for the RGQ Membership; or (3) the RGQ EC Member's resignation, removal, or death.
-An RGQ EC Member vacancy shall be filled for the remainder of that term in accordance with the procedures specified by the respective Segment Procedures in this Exhibit.
+A. Terms

+:The initial RGQ EC Members shall be divided into two groups within each Segment.
+Group A RGQ EC Members shall serve for an initial term of three years, and Group B RGQ EC Members shall serve for an initial term of two years.
+Each RGQ Segment shall have an equal number of Group A RGQ EC Members and an equal number of Group B RGQ EC Members.
+Upon the completion of the initial terms of both groups of RGQ EC Members, succeeding RGQ EC Members shall thereafter be elected for terms of three years, consistent with NAESB Bylaws.

+The initial RGQ EC Members shall be divided into three groups within each RGQ Segment whose terms shall expire as follows: Group A, consisting of two EC seats, on December 31, 2004; group B, consisting of three EC seats, on December 31, 2003; and group C, consisting of one EC seat, on December 31, 2002.
+Upon the completion of those initial terms, all succeeding EC Members shall thereafter be elected for a two-year term, consistent with the NAESB Bylaws.

+[Note: Deleted - Duplicates NAESB Bylaws.]Section 10.5 fRemoval of RGQ EC Members

-(e) Removal of RGQ EC Members: Each RGQ Segment shall have the authority to remove an RGQ EC Member for cause.
+Each RGQ Segment shall have the authority to remove an RGQ EC Member for cause.
 Prior to voting on such resolution to remove an RGQ EC Member for cause, the RGQ Segment shall give the RGQ EC Member at least 30-day notice of the proposed action and the opportunity to respond.
 A simple majority of the RGQ Segment Membership shall be required to remove an RGQ EC Member.

-(f) Resignations: A RGQ EC Member may resign from the RGQ EC by submitting a letter to the Secretary of NAESB, stating that he or she is resigning and giving the effective date of the resignation.

-Section 10.3 Reserved

-Section 10.4 Reserved
+[Note: Deleted - Duplicates NAESB Bylaws.]

-Section 10.5 RGQ EC Subcommittees
+Section 10.6 RGQ EC Subcommittees

-While there may be Subcommittees and Task Forces established by the NAESB EC, to be comprised of NAESB Members and other interested parties, the Retail Gas Quadrant shall set up its own Subcommittees and Task Forces to deal with Retail Gas Quadrant-specific issues.
+While there may be Subcommittees and Task Forces established by the NAESB EC, to be comprised of NAESB Members and other interested parties, the RGQ shall set up its own Subcommittees and Task Forces to deal with RGQ-specific issues.
 Each RGQ EC Subcommittee shall report to the RGQ EC and each shall:

-- elect a chair who shall be an RGQ EC Member and who shall serve until removed by the RGQ Subcommittee’s membership;
+1. Elect a chair who shall be an RGQ EC Member and who shall serve until removed by the RGQ Subcommittee’s membership;